fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 An **End-user** is someone to whom the data or computation output is ultimately delivered, among others:

-- Static assets, such as images on a website
+- Static assets, such as images rendered on a website
-- Image optimization for a very particular size request
+- Image optimization output for a very particular size request
 - Server-side rendering
-- Gets data through HTTP Gateway or RPC
+- Data response provided via HTTP Gateway or RPC

-The service outputs are for the **end-user**, but payment for the service is the responsibility of the **client** that manages the application/service the **end-user** interacts with.
+The service outputs are for the **end-user**, but payment for the service is the responsibility of the **client** that manages the application or service the **end-user** interacts with.

 ### Node operator

-A **Node Operator** is a kind of system administrator who builds, configures, installs or maintains a Node(s) in a server.
+A **Node Operator** is a kind of system administrator who builds, configures, installs or maintains a node(s) in a server.
 To mention a few use cases:

-- Builds the Node binary from source-code
+- Builds the node binary from source-code
-- Updates the Node source-code
+- Updates the source-code repository, which node is built on
-- Runs the installation wizard to setup a Node
+- Runs the installation wizard to setup a node
-- Installs the Node manually
+- Installs the node manually
-- Configures the Node
+- Configures the node
 - Secures the server

 The Fleek Network works as a distributed system of nodes where each node operates and contributes to the system’s overall health and functionality with computational resources by network operation demand.

 Nodes are set up to run on servers by operators.
 Operators are system administrators who build, configure, install and maintain the nodes in a server.
-Generally, a node is installed and runs on a computer or virtual private server (VPS) lent by a Cloud Service Provider.
+Generally, a node is installed and runs on a computer or virtual private server (VPS) lent by a cloud service provider.

 :::info
 A server is a computer machine where a Node runs and can be located anywhere in the world.